0nix/ggj21/twine/ending1.md

 S.2: Right, because Letizka--

-S.1: She never was the woman Hassel thought she was.
+S.1: She never was the woman Albert Hassel thought she was.

 S.2: We need to give her a raise, that Nadine.
 She did a mighty fine job.
 She stuck to the script and everything.